 We value health equity: people and groups working together to create equal opportunities for health and development for all people.
 This requires collaborative action and coordination across multiple sectors—including health, housing, food, transport, and education.

 Health inequities—differences in health and development outcomes among particular groups–are unjust and avoidable.
-Population health and health opportunity are influenced by the conditions in which people are born, live, grow and age.
+Community health and wellbeing are influenced by the conditions in which people are born, live, grow and age.